ganyo3/Assignment/README.md

              '<p>To solve the time-independent Schrödinger equation for a particle in a one-dimensional potential well, we will use the finite difference method to discretize the wavefunction and potential energy function.</p>'
             'Calculate the wavefunction and the potential energy at each point using the given potential energy function.
 Using the numpy library, solve the eigenvalue problem which is given by : <h4>[H][psi] = E[psi]</h4>'
-            'where [H] is the Hamiltonian matrix, [psi] is the wavefunction vector, and E is the energy eigenvalue. ' '<p>The Hamiltonian Matrix is also given as : <h4>H[i,j] = 2/$dx^2$ + V[i]</h4> where dx is the spacing between the points, and V[i] is the potential energy at the i-th point.</p>'
+            'where [H] is the Hamiltonian matrix, [psi] is the wavefunction vector, and E is the energy eigenvalue. ' The Hamiltonian Matrix is also given as : <h4>H[i,j] = 2/$dx^2$ + V[i]</h4> where dx is the spacing between the points, and V[i] is the potential energy at the i-th point.
-            'We will use the numpy.linalg.eigh() function to solve the eigenvalue problem and obtain the energy eigenvalues and wavefunctions. '
+ We will use the numpy.linalg.eigh() function to solve the eigenvalue problem and obtain the energy eigenvalues and wavefunctions. '
-            'We will then plot the energy eigenvalues and wavefunctions as a function of "a" and "V" using the matplotlib library.'
+ We will then plot the energy eigenvalues and wavefunctions as a function of "a" and "V" using the matplotlib library.'

-'$import numpy as np \n import matplotlib.pyplot as plt \n\n' 'class ParticleInABox:'
+'import numpy as np \n import matplotlib.pyplot as plt \n\n' 'class ParticleInABox:'
     'def __init__(self, a, b, V, N=1000): \n'
       '  self.a = a \n'